Located in Santa Cruz, CA.

 3) Folks, particularly males, often check out

 this vehicle.
-Here in Santa Cruz I think a number of folks don't know
+Here in Santa Cruz I think some folks don't know

 what it is.
 People usually think this car looks good, unless you're